ETS-ReactNative1/alamo/README.md

 Once a user has created a room and navigated to the room UUID URI, they essentially broadcast or emit that they would like to join a socket.io room.
 Socket.io rooms are no different than alamo rooms.
 They are a named space that sockets can join and leave.
 As a result, this allows for easy bi directional communication back and forth between each users in the room and between Alamo's Node server.

-    `this.props.socket.emit('join-room', this.props.activeRoom, localStorage.getItem('userId'))`
+        this.props.socket.emit('join-room', this.props.activeRoom, localStorage.getItem('userId'))

 Using Reacts ComponentDidMount lifecycle, a user emits to Node that they would like to join this room.

 ### PeerJS
 During development, a PeerJS server was running locally on a local machine.
 However, this was unsuitable once alamo was pushed to its own [Heroku](https://www.heroku.com) server.
-PeerJS would required its own dedicated server.
-Thanksfully, Heroku makes this easy and provide a dedicated PeerJS button to quickly deloy a Peer server in only a few minutes.
+PeerJS would required a dedicated server to handle all alamos Peer-to-Peer WebRTC.
+Thankfully, Heroku makes this easy and provide a dedicated PeerJS button to quickly deloy a Peer server in only a few minutes.
 Configuration was straight forward, having only to update PeerJS host and port number on client-side.

         this.peer = new Peer(localStorage.getItem('userId'), {
             host: 'https://alamo-peerjs.herokuapp.com',